DIP Package Comprehensive Guide to Assist Your PCBA Project

 - Coexistence of manual assembly and automatic assembly;

 - Ceramic Dual In-line Package (CERDIP or CDIP)

 - Kinny Dual In-line Package (SDIP or SPDIP)

 - Workers with strict training, to control Productivity and quality;

-- Strict IPQC and QA LOT sampling standards to ensure the reliability of THT processing;
+- Strict IPQC and QA LOT sampling standards to ensure the reliability of DIP processing;

 - Before the plug-in, checks are done on the surface cleanliness of electronic components to detect oil stains, paint and other problems;

-- During the plug-in, it is ensured that the electronic components are closed on the PCB to avoid unevenness and to uncover soldering pads well;
+- During the plug-in, it is ensured that the electronic components are closed on the PCBA to avoid unevenness and to uncover soldering pads well;

 - If there is a direct indication on the surface of electronic components, we make sure that it is plugged in the correct direction;